After Treatment: Chronic pain

 • Cold and heat therapy: Cold can numb the painful area, helping to reduce the pain.
 Heat can help relieve sore muscles.

 • For cold: You can use gel packs that are sealed in plastic.
 Gel packs are available in most drug stores and medical supply stores.
 They can be stored in the freezer and reused.
 They stay flexible when frozen.
 You can also use an ice pack or a bag of frozen peas.
 Another idea is to use a block of water frozen in a paper cup.
-You can cut into the paper cup to remove the block of ice, wrap the ice in a towel and apply it directly to the area.
+You can cut into the paper cup to remove the block of ice, wrap the ice in a towel, and apply it directly to the area.
 It’s important to rotate the ice around the affected area.

 ⚠When applying heat or cold on your skin, you should always place something in between so that the cold is not directly touching you.
 For example, wrap a towel around the ice pack or heat pack.
 This is more comfortable and prevents burns.